PromyLOPh/guix-hpc-website/drafts/jupyter.md

-Research institutes and computing centers have [also](https://www.egi.eu/services/applications-on-demand/) [started](https://jcad2018.sciencesconf.org/resource/page/id/7) offering “Jupyter Notebooks as a service” in a similar way.
+Research institutes and computing centers have [also](https://www.egi.eu/services/applications-on-demand/) [started](https://jcad2018.sciencesconf.org/resource/page/id/7) offering “Jupyter Notebook as a service” in a similar way.
 Administrators of those systems can “just” [deploy JupyterHub with Kubernetes on OpenStack](https://blog.jupyter.org/how-to-deploy-jupyterhub-with-kubernetes-on-openstack-f8f6120d4b1?gi=4df7a08f32b9), possibly with a drop of [BinderHub](https://binderhub.readthedocs.io/)